The Most Amazing Animal Photos of 2018

 Mating season is the only time of year when the herds that are normally segregated between males and females meet together.
 In the Ardennes forest in Belgium, two red deer stags locked antlers in tough competition over potential mates.
 This moody photo won photographer Michel d’Oultremont the Rising Star Portfolio Award for NHM.

 Most treehoppers rely on other insect species like ants to protect their babies—but in the genus Alchisme, the mother takes on the sole responsibility of protecting her nymphs, sometimes with the help of fellow treehoppers.
 If an attacker comes, the mamas like this one in Ecuador, which won the Wildlife Photographer Portfolio Award for the NHM competition, will flash the spines on her back.
-Check out these sweet National Geographic photos of baby animals and their mamas.

 This spittlebug nymph earned bronze in the 2018 Nikon Small World Photomicrography Competition.
 As adults, spittlebugs look like grasshoppers, but when they’re young, they have a curious habit: covering themselves with foamy “spittle” that keeps them from drying out and wards off predators.